 GENERAL FUND REVENUE SOURCES

+FAVORABLE (UNFAVORABLE)

-FAVORABLE VARIANCE (UNFAVORABLE) VARIANCE
+VARIANCE VARIANCE

 General Property Tax \$687,130

-City Income Tax \$13,783,134
+City Income Tax \$16,324,513

+Admission Tax (\$969,520)

-Admission Tax Short Term Rental Excise (\$754,105)
+Short Term Rental Excise

-Tax \$113,927
+Tax \$116,984

-Licenses & Permits Fines, Forfeitures, & \$1,263,788
+Licenses & Permits \$542,226

+Fines, Forfeitures, &

-Penalties (\$941,929)
+Penalties (\$1,182,040)

 Investment Income \$66,928

-Local Government \$156,110
+Local Government \$231,123

 Casino \$232,021

-Police (\$169,476)
+Police (\$519,921)

-Buildings and Inspections \$578,922
+Buildings and Inspections \$575,399

-Fire \$29,451
+Fire (\$259,468)

-Parking Meter (\$851,511)
+Parking Meter (1,136,381)

-Other \$2,483,990
+Other \$483,367

-\$19,395,402 (\$2,717,022)
+- \$19,259,693 (\$4,067,330)

-Difference \$16,678,380
+Difference \$15,192,393 ,

-General Fund (favorable variance) is \$16.7 million above the amount forecasted thru October in the FY 2021 Budget.
+General Fund (favorable variance) is \$15.2 million above the amount forecasted thru November in the FY 2021 Budget.
 What follows is an explanation of significant variances of individual General Fund revenue components.

-- 1. Income Tax (favorable variance) is \$13.8 million above the forecasted amount.
+- 1. Income Tax (favorable variance) is \$16.3 million above the forecasted amount.
 The work from home exception due to the pandemic has been challenged in the courts.
 If the courts rule in favor of the plaintiff, a large portion of these revenues would need to be refunded.
 The Income Tax component represents 71% of the total General Fund percentage.
 Administration continues to evaluate and watch for trends. - 2.
-Admission Tax (unfavorable variance) is \$754k below estimate.
+Admission Tax (unfavorable variance) is \$970k below estimate.
 Most venues that generate admission tax continue to be closed, or open with very limited capacity, due to the pandemic.
-If this trend continues, the estimate in this revenue category will not be met for the fiscal year. - 3.
-License & Permits (favorable variance) is up \$1.3 million.
-The Building and Inspections Department has permitted several large projects recently that account for this favorable variance. - 4.
-Fines, Forfeitures & Penalties (unfavorable variance) is down \$942k.
+This trend will continue for foreseeable future therefore, the estimate in this revenue category will not be met for the fiscal year. - 3.
+License & Permits (favorable variance) is up \$542k.
+The Building and Inspections Department have permitted several large projects that account for this favorable variance. - 4.
+Fines, Forfeitures & Penalties (unfavorable variance) is down \$1.2 million.
 Parking fines make up most of the revenue in this category, and parking fines continue to be significantly below estimate.
-If this trend continues, the estimates in this revenue category will not be met for the fiscal year. - 5.
-Police (unfavorable variance) is \$169k below estimates.
-This variance is due to the continued delay in billing for false alarms due to the pandemic.
-In addition, Police detail work is down. - 6.
-Buildings and Inspections (favorable variance) is up \$579k.
+If this trend continues, the estimates in this revenue category will not be met for the fiscal year.

+- 5. Police (unfavorable variance) is \$520k below estimates.
+This variance is partly due to police detail work being decreased as a result of businesses not needing as many officers due to decreased hours of operation stemming from the pandemic.
+In addition, the pandemic has led to less parking downtown which has created less cars being impounded resulting in decreased collections in that area. - 6.
+Buildings and Inspections (favorable variance) is up \$575k.
 This favorable variance is due to collections related to elevator inspections which are billed one time a year. - 7.
-Parking Meter (unfavorable variance) is \$852k below estimate.
+Parking Meter (unfavorable variance) is \$1.1 million below estimate.
 The unfavorable variance is due to reduced economic activity as a result of the COVID-19 pandemic. - 8.
-Other (favorable variance) is \$2.5 million above forecast.
-This variance is a result of timing due to the General Fund overhead which was billed in October.
+Other (favorable variance) is \$483k above forecast.
+This category is made up of many small sources of revenue that fluctuate from time to time.
+Finance will continue to monitor these various revenue sources.